Note

 Handling Data with Many Labels Using Linear Methods

-To illustrate this speedup, we will use the EUR-Lex dataset, which contains 3,956 labels.
+We will use the EUR-Lex dataset, which contains 3,956 labels.
+The data is assumed to be downloaded under the directory data/eur-lex.

 import math